evernerve/HikeMatch/README.md

 # HikeMatch 🥾

-A Tinder-style Progressive Web App (PWA) where friends can swipe on hiking trails and find mutual matches!
+A fun swiping Progressive Web App (PWA) where friends can swipe on hiking trails and find mutual matches!

 ## 🎯 Features